linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 # FUTURE VALUE OF AN INVESTMENT

-Suppose that an investor places  $1,000 in a bank account and the bank agrees to pay interest of \(7\%$  a year.
-At the end of 1 year, the account will contain \)1,070, that is, $1,000 of the original principal plus $70 of interest.
-Suppose that the investor decides to let the $1,070 remain in the bank account for another year and that the bank continues paying interest of  $7\%$  a year.
-The amount in the bank account at the end of the second year will equal $1,144.90, determined as follows:
+Suppose that an investor places  \$1,000 in a bank account and the bank agrees to pay interest of \(7\%$  a year.
+At the end of 1 year, the account will contain \)1,070, that is, \$1,000 of the original principal plus \$70 of interest.
+Suppose that the investor decides to let the \$1,070 remain in the bank account for another year and that the bank continues paying interest of  $7\%$  a year.
+The amount in the bank account at the end of the second year will equal \$1,144.90, determined as follows:

 Principal at beginning of year 2  $\$ 1,070.00$

 Interest for year 2 (\(1,070 × 0.07) 74.90

-Total in bank account $1,144.90
+Total in bank account \$1,144.90

-In terms of our original  $1,000 investment, the$ 1,144.90 represents the following:
+In terms of our original  \$1,000 investment, the\$ 1,144.90 represents the following:

 Original investment at beginning of year 1  $\$ 1,000.00$